Taree High School

 Taree High School (abbreviated THS) is a government-funded co-educational comprehensive secondary day school in Taree, a regional centre of the Mid North Coast region of New South Wales, Australia.

 Established in 1908, THS is the oldest of the high schools in the Taree area, servicing Taree and the Manning Valley area, and the school enrolled approximately 833 students in 2020, from Year 7 to Year 12, of whom 20 percent identified as Indigenous Australians and four percent were from a language background other than English.
-The school is operated by the NSW Department of Education; and the executive principal is Allison Alliston.
+The school is operated by the NSW Department of Education; and the executive principal is Nigel Reece.

 Overview

 The school is equipped with specialist facilities and works closely with local primary schools, the business community and Taree TAFE.
 A semesterised curriculum is used at the school, providing a variety of subjects and units.

 In 2013 Taree High School and Taree Public School became part of the Connected Communities Strategy.
 This strategy aims to provide tailored programs to improve educational outcomes for Aboriginal students and their families across New South Wales.

 THS's motto is Flumen Coronent Filii, Latin for "May your sons and daughters crown the river", referring to the Manning River, a feature of the town of Taree.

-School facilities include a library, full-size gymnasium, drama room with lighting, sound equipment and stage curtains, canteen, Year 12 outdoor area and common room, school hall, Aboriginal resource room, agricultural farm, and a special education unit.
+School facilities include a library, full-size gymnasium, drama room with lighting, sound equipment and stage curtains, canteen, Year 12 outdoor area and common room, school hall, Ngarralbaa (Aboriginal resource room), agricultural farm, and a special education unit.

-Taree High School's executive principal is Allison Alliston.
-The deputy principals are Nigel Reece and Raylene Starke.
+Taree High School's first executive principal was Allison Alliston.
+The deputy principals were Nigel Reece and Raylene Starke.